gaiarobotics/openag_resin/README.md

   `git remote add resin your-user@git.resin.io:your-user/your-application-name.git``

 - Push to the `master` branch of that remote.
-You should see the docker on the build servers, then it is uploaded to a docker registry
+You should see the docker build process in the resin.io build servers, afterwards, the image is then uploaded to a docker registry.

   `git push resin master`